 Learn all about transfer by utilizing all of the resources on our website and on our Canvas Resource Page, and check out our Workshops and Events page to learn more about featured transfer topics such as Transfer Planning and Guarantees (TAG), Applying to UC and CSU, Applying to universities on CommonApp, and more!

 We encourage all students to connect with university representatives virtually, to find and connect with us on social media, and to subscribe to our e-mail newsletter to not miss important transfer opportunities and updates from transfer universities.
-To ask us a general question, visit the DVC Transfer Services home page to contact us through the email inquiry form or through our live chat feature during open hours.
+To ask us a general question, visit the DVC Transfer Services home page to contact us through the email inquiry form or through our live chat feature and drop-in counseling during open hours.

 We help you navigate all resources to browse 4-year universities and find colleges that work for you, like Assist.org, to help you reach your transfer goals after DVC.
 We can help you with your applications to UC, CSU, Private and Out of State universities and colleges.
 We also help students with TAG and TAP for UC’s.
 We also bring university reps here to DVC for you to ask any and all of your transfer questions about each campus.